giapre/dopamine_model/README.md

 The folder structural_data contains all the weights, connectivity masks, and receptor files for the three atlases.

 **For running the model**
 You will simply need to install vbjax in your python environment, and you can get started!
+You can check the versions you need in the notebook example.ipynb.

 **Please read the documentation.pdf file for a detailed description of the model and references.**